What is an ORCA Grant?

 Can I apply for more than one ORCA grant?

-A student may only apply for one ORCA grant per year.
-They may either apply as the main researcher or as a co-researcher on another project but they cannot be listed as a main researcher and co-researcher at the same time or be listed as a co-researcher on multiple proposals.
+Each student may only apply for one ORCA grant per year.
+A student may either apply as the main researcher or as a co-researcher on another project but cannot be listed as a main researcher and co-researcher at the same time or be listed as a co-researcher on multiple proposals.
 Duplicate instances of a student will be removed.

 What helps and resources are available to me?